Hazards of Ignoring Dead Trees: A Guide to Tree Felling

-Tree removal can be a complicated and possibly dangerous job.
-If a tree is dead or ill-healthed, or is at risk from falling down, then it may need to be removed in order to protect the property and to make sure that the tree is safe.
-But how do you tell when a tree must be removed?
-We’ll take you through the warning signs to look out at and guide you determine whether it’s time to call experts.
+Tree removal can be a complicated and potentially hazardous task.
+If a tree is dying, diseased, or at risk of falling, it might need to be removed in order to protect the property and to make sure that the tree is safe.
+But how do you tell if a tree needs to be removed?
+This article will walk you through the warning signs to be looking to and assist you determine when it’s time to call in the professionals.

 Dead or dying trees

-One of the most evident signs that a tree should be removed is if it’s dead or dying.
-Dead trees are without leaves and may appear dead.
-If a tree doesn’t have leaves or evidence of new growth, it is likely dead.
-Additionally, the bark of dead trees might be dry, cracked or peeling.
+One of the evident signs that a tree needs to be removed is when it is dying or dead.
+Dead trees lack leaves and can appear lifeless.
+If a tree doesn’t have leaves or evidence of new growth, it’s probably dead.
+In addition, the bark of a dead tree might be dry, cracked or peeling.

 Trees with diseases

-Trees with diseases could pose a danger to other trees and plants in the surrounding area.
-The signs of disease that are common in trees include dying leaves, wilted or yellowed branches, and the growth of mushrooms at the bottom and the top.
-If you suspect that your tree is suffering from disease it is important to have it inspected by a certified arborist.
+Trees with diseases may pose a threat to the other plants and trees within the vicinity.
+Common signs of disease in trees include the appearance of yellowing leaves, wilted branches, and mushroom growth at the base of the tree.
+If you suspect your tree may be diseased, it’s important to have it examined by an arborist who is a professional.

 Leaning Trees